apache/zeppelin/docs/rest-api/rest-notebook.md

     <col width="200">
     <tr>
       <td>Description</td>
-      <td>This ```POST``` method runs the paragraph asynchronously by given notebook and paragraph id.
+      <td>This ```POST``` method runs the paragraph asynchronously by given note and paragraph id.
 This API always return SUCCESS even if the execution of the paragraph fails later because the API is asynchronous
       </td>
     </tr>
     <tr>